peter-fm/snapbase/java/README.md

 # Snapbase Java API

-Java bindings for the Snaphase - a queryable time machine for your structured data from entire databases and SQL queries to Excel, CSV, parquet and JSON files.
-Snapbase is data version control augmented by SQL.
+Java bindings for the Snaphase - a queryable time machine for your structured data from entire databases and SQL query results to Excel, CSV, parquet and JSON files.
+Snapbase is a data version control system augmented by SQL.
 Supports both local and cloud snapshot storage.

 ## Features